 Grammar counts.
 When you break it down, there’s really no comparison.

 Should we respect those who were faithful servants of God?
 Absolutely.
-That grandmother who prayed you into the Kingdom?
-Respect her, but don’t try to be her.
-The youth worker who led you to Christ?
-Remember him with affection but don’t imitate.
-The pastor who brings you the Word of God each week?
+That grandmother who prayed for you?
+Respect her but don’t try to be her.
+The youth worker who listened to your pain?
+Remember her with affection but don’t imitate.
+The friend who serves in the nursery on Sunday?
 Again, appreciate but do not duplicate.

 We’re told to meditate on the Son who is over God’s house.
 Dwell on the indwelling Christ.
 Spend time in the New Testament.
 Get to know Jesus who indwells us.
 For “we are his house” (Hebrews 3:6b).